MarvinLvn/BabySLM/README.md

 Table 2: Minimal pairs of grammatical (✓)  and ungrammatical (✗) sentences used in the syntactic task.
 </center>

-These behavioral probing tasks are based on probability assigned to a given stimuli, it's up to you to decide how you can extract a relevant probability from your model.

 # Getting started